 What's My Royal Takeaway?

 Pondering Mr. Right is never wrong.
-Asking yourself "Is this the one God created just for me?" is one of the most important questions you will ever ask.
-It's just as important as the answer you will give on the day you say “I Do.”
-Once you say "I Do", it becomes "I Will Forever" or at least that's how your Father in Heaven meant it to be because he knew being faithful means forever.
+Asking yourself "Is this the one God created just for me?" is one of the most important questions you will ever ask before you say "I Do".
+Once you say "I Do," it's meant to be "I Will Forever."
+At least that's how your Father in Heaven longs for it to be because he knows being faithful to "forever" is one key to love for a lifetime.

 Will You Release, Run, and Wait?